-Despite clear benefits, heart failure clinics are rarely utilizedJuly 19th, 2012 in Cardiology /
+Despite clear benefits, heart failure clinics are rarely utilizedJuly 19, 2012 in Medicine & Health / Cardiology

 Outpatient heart failure (HF) clinics that provide patient education on ways to manage heart failure and risk factors, prescribe home-based exercises, and monitor therapy compliance have been shown to reduce morbidity, mortality, and health care costs.
 A new study published in the current issue of the Canadian Journal of Cardiology finds that despite guidelines that encourage physicians to recommend heart failure clinics, very few patients recently hospitalized with HF receive referrals or use one.